lesterchan/wp-dbmanager/README.md

 * To know about the difference between WP-DBManager and WP-DB-backup, checkout __What is the difference between WP-DBManager and WP-DB-Backup?__ in the [FAQ section](https://wordpress.org/plugins/wp-dbmanager/faq/).

 ## Changelog
+### Version 2.80.6
+* FIXED: Remove 'manage_database' and use 'edit_files' to check for capability instead.

 ### Version 2.80.5
 * FIXED: Changed utf8 to utf8mb4 for backing up